walquis/codelab-example/site/codelabs/git-basics.md

-alias adog='git log --all --decorate --oneline --graph' git config --global pull.rebase false  # Tell git what to do when pulling git config --global core.editor "code --wait"  # Set git editor to vscode export GIT_PAGER=
+alias adog='git log --all --decorate --oneline --graph' git config --global pull.rebase false  # Tell git what to do when pulling git config --global core.editor "code --wait"  # Set git editor to vscode unset LESS   # Leave 'adog' output on screen after exit (no -R)
 ```

 <!-- ------------------------ -->
-## Sprint 1.1 - local/remote workflow
+## Sprint 1.1 - local/remote operations
 Duration: 20

-### Instruction - Set up your team and your git repo
+### Instruction
-Some orientation w.r.t. class and basic Git/Linux.
+Discuss what "local" and "remote" are...which operations are local and which involve the remote.

-### Lab 1.1 - local/remote workflow, with no merge conflicts
+### Lab 1.1 - local/remote operations (with no merge conflicts)
-**Objective**: Each member of the team commit and push at least one (non-merge-conflicting) change.
+**Objective**: Each member of the team commit and push at least one **non-conflicting** change.

 **Evidence**: Screenshot of your successful `git push`.

-Coordinate among your team, such that each team member creates and pushes one file: For example a file could be named `index.html`, `help.html`, `about.html`, `faq.html`, `map.html`, or similar.
+1. Coordinate among your team, such that each team member creates and pushes one file: For example a file could be named `index.html`, `help.html`, `about.html`, `faq.html`, `map.html`, or similar.
 The file can be empty.
 For instance:
 ```
 $ touch index.html
 $ git add index.html
 $ git commit -m "Empty index.html"
 $ git push origin main
 ```
-What happens if you're not the first one to push?
+1. Explore: What happens if you're not the first one on your team to push?
+(This will be N-minus-one of you!)
 How do you resolve it?
+Does this qualify as a merge conflict?

 <!-- ------------------------ -->
 ## Sprint 1.2 - git reset